-In the 2016 revision of the FIPJP rules, a third paragraph was added to the text of Article 27.
-The article in its entirety now reads:
+In the 2016 revision of the FIPJP rules, a paragraph was added to the end of Article 27.

 Article 27 – Picked-up boules